Volatility 3 Basics¶

 which acts as a container for all the various layers and tables necessary to conduct memory analysis.

-In Volatility 3 this is represented by a directed graph, whose end nodes are
+In Volatility 3 mappings are represented by a directed graph of layers, whose end nodes are

 DataLayers and whose internal nodes are